-To increase/decrease the gap between the haulm roller and digger web, release the locknut (item 2, fig 13) and turn the setscrew (item 3, fig 13).
-The gap must be set equally on both sides.
-Do not close the gap too much or the web joiner may foul the haulm roller causing damage to both.

-To increase/decrease the haulm roller spring tension, adjust the setting of the spring tensioner (item 4, fig 13).
-Adjust both sides evenly and check the setting by measuring the length of exposed thread on the spring tensioners.
+To increase/decrease the gap between the haulm roller and the scroll shaft, set the stop screws (item 1, fig 14) equally on both sides of the machine.
+Check the setting by measuring the length of exposed thread.
+To increase/decrease the haulm roller spring tension, adjust the spring tensioner (item 2, fig 14).
+Adjust both sides evenly.

-Rotating the position of the haulm roller relative to the digger web alters the amount of material the roller removes.
-The roller position can be adjusted by turning the hand wheel (item 1, fig 14).
-The higher the roller is positioned relative to the web, the more material will be removed.
-Lowering the roller relative to the web will allow the flow of material to pass over the top of the roller onto the 1st separator unit.
+Raising/lowering the haulm roller relative to the scroll alters the amount of material the haulm roller removes.
+The roller position is set by adjusting the turnbuckle (item 3, fig 14).
+The higher the haulm roller is positioned relative to the scroll roller, the more material will be removed.
+Lowering the roller will allow the flow of material to pass over the top of the roller.
 Adjusting the haulm roller until the maximum amount of haulm is removed with the minimum amount of potatoes being pulled through or nipped requires careful setting.
 This setting will need to be altered for different crop conditions, but the initial setting should start with the roller well down and then gradually raising it up.
-For effective harvesting this is one of the most critical adjustments, hence the simplicity with which it can be varied on the T2.
+For effective harvesting this is one of the most critical adjustments.

-The haulm roller is fitted with a scraper (item 5, fig 13).
+The haulm roller is fitted with a scraper (item 4, fig 14).
 Set the scraper as close to the roller as possible without actually fouling it.